magidoc-org/magidoc/README.md

 - 🔥 **Live hot-reload**: Preview your documentation website while you develop.

-- 📝 **Advanced markdown support**: Markdown is supported everywhere, from the custom pages and sections you can create, to the [SDL comments](https://dgraph.io/docs/graphql/schema/documentation/) inside your GraphQL schema.
+- 📝 **Advanced markdown support**: Markdown is supported everywhere, from the custom pages and sections you can create, to the SDL comments inside your GraphQL schema.

 - 📦 **Fully typed**: Every plugin and template ships with TypeScript definitions out of the box.

-## 👀 Demo
+## Demo

 <p align="center">
   <img width="70%" src="./logo/cli.gif">